By Cristan Williams

 This installment represents the third of five interviews I conducted with individuals intimately knowledgeable about the nuanced differences between Disco Sexology and affirmative care.

-Dr. Keo-Meier is a Houston-based psychologist who specializes in working with sexual and gender minorities, their families, and individuals questioning their sexual identity and/or gender identity.
+Dr. Keo-Meier is a Houston-based psychologist and medical doctor who specializes in working with sexual and gender minorities, their families, and individuals questioning their sexual identity and/or gender identity.
 He is a co-founder of Gender Infinity, an organization dedicated to connecting gender diverse individuals and their families with affirmative resources in the southern United States.

-Colton Keo-Meier: Dr. Zucker’s approach is inherently trans-negative in that it is based upon the premise that being trans is not an optimal outcome and in this way, his therapeutic approach is biased.
+Colton Keo-Meier: Dr. Zucker’s approach is inherently trans-negative in that it is based on the premise that being trans is not an optimal outcome and in this way, his therapeutic approach is biased.
 This is problematic when one claims to be a gender expert while, in practice, holding the position that the optimal therapeutic outcome results in children being cisgender.
 It’s even more problematic when this methodology is promoted as therapy from anyone, especially at Zucker’s level.

 Dr. Zucker was certainly part of the prevailing gender ‘wisdom’ until around 20 years ago when professionals openly questioned the gender claims of this type of therapy.
-Zucker wasn’t the only leader in this older therapeutic movement; these were mainly White heterosexual cis men– folks like Zucker, McHugh, Green and Money.
+Zucker wasn’t the only leader in this older therapeutic movement; these were mainly White heterosexual cis men– folks like Zucker, McHugh, Green, and Money.
 They based their therapeutic model on the belief that they held some influence over the development of gender identity, which we now know to be false.

 Williams: I’ve interviewed a number of people while doing research for this story and I think that some in the trans community have a very negative view of Dr. Zucker… that he is perhaps an evil character in the story of gender therapy; someone who set out be cruel to trans people.
-Certainly that’s not a view that I share; I think that he and others like Zucker did the things they did because they thought it was somehow helpful, that they were perhaps somewhat ontologically blind to the harm they were causing.
+Certainly, that’s not a view that I share; I think that he and others like Zucker did the things they did because they thought it was somehow helpful, that they were perhaps somewhat ontologically blind to the harm they were causing.
 Having said that, how do you view Zucker and his work?

 Keo-Meier: I think that I should first tell you an anecdote that informs some of my personal views.
 The first time that I met him was at a 2009 WPATH conference in Norway.
 He came up to my research poster where I was presenting data on the fact that there are a lot of trans men who, once they transition, experience shifts in their sexual orientation; that their identified sexual orientation moved more towards a queer-identified orientation.
 Zucker was, of course, the head of the gender diagnoses group for the Diagnostic and Statistical Manual of Mental Disorders (DSM) and they had statements in there that claimed that it was rare and exceptional to find trans men who were attracted to other men and my research found that more than half of them were attracted to other men.
 So, I was excited to have him see my data of over 600 trans guys for that reason.
-At the time, it was the biggest sample of trans men ever presented at WPATH .
+At the time, it was the biggest sample of trans men ever presented at WPATH.